 - tax deductions on global income and tax exemptions;

 - access to public goods and services including obtaining of dwellings;

 - freedom to enter into associations, for affiliation and belonging to an union or professional organization.

 Do I have the right to establish a domicile in Romania, as a foreigner who has received his long term residence permit in this country?

 The foreigners, who hold a long term residence permit, according to immigration Romania law, have the right to establish or move their domicile on the Romanian territory, under the same conditions with the Romanian citizens.

 We are happy to hear you want to permanently move to our country.
 Don’t worry about the legal matters while planning to live in Romania and let our lawyers in Bucharest handle your long term residence, hassle-free and at a very competitive fee.
-Call us now for a free consultation.
+Call the experts at our law firm in Romania for a free consultation.